LostmyCigar/SpaceShooter/README.md

 # Updated

-While its hard to say what exactly was wrong in my previous documentation was wrong since I didnt receive any feedback and everything I acually learned during the course had to come from the internet.
+Its hard to say what exactly was wrong in my previous documentation since I didnt receive any feedback and everything I acually learned during the course had to come from the internet.
 That being said, ill try to improve it.

 Since its a bit clearer on how the implementation and profiling is lacking, that where ill start.